 Shoulder season: The time period at the beginning and end of the busiest season for cruises in a given area.
 Cruise fares in the shoulder season can be significantly cheaper than in the peak tourist season.

 You may also like: What is the Cheapest Month to Cruise?

-Theme cruise: a chartered cruise that appeals to a particular audience.
+Theme cruise: A chartered cruise that appeals to a particular audience.
 Theme cruises for fans of a musical group or style are the most common, but other types of theme cruises center around health and wellness, or crafts.
-Gay cruises are also a popular theme for chartered sailings.
+LGBTQ+ cruises are also a popular theme for chartered sailings.

 Check out my list of Sweepstakes You Can Enter to Win a Free Cruise to find out how you could win tickets on a theme cruise!

 Transfer: The term for coach transportation between the cruise ship and the airport or a hotel you booked through the cruise line before or after a cruise.
 Transfers are also often included with pre- and post-cruise shore excursions and cruisetours booked through the cruise line.

 Mini-suite: Also called junior suites, mini-suites are a type of stateroom that’s usually a bit larger than a balcony cabin but smaller than a full suite.
 Mini-suites have a separate living space set off from the sleeping area by a partial wall or a privacy curtain.
 Guests in mini-suites usually don’t share in the added perks that suite guests enjoy, but some cruise lines offer special fare classes for this type of stateroom that allow you to enjoy some of the benefits.

 Virtual balcony/virtual porthole: A high-definition screen mounted on the wall of an inside cabin to simulate the look and feel of a balcony or window.
 The screen shows a real-time feed from the exterior of the ship.

 Wave season: The three-month period from January through March when cruise lines typically offer the best deals of the year.